bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcPortsAndWaterways/PropertySets/Pset_MaintenanceTriggerCondition/Documentation.md

-Properties for triggered maintenance policies
+Trigger levels for an asset that has an inspection-based maintenance strategy